 If you didn’t want to spend a lot of money in the first place and bought a budget device a year or two ago, you’re probably experiencing certain lags and slowdowns in your daily usage.
 So, I’m going to show you a useful trick that will make your phone a little bit faster and more responsive.
 At least, it will feel like it.

 One of the oldest tricks in the book when trying to enhance the performance of your smartphone is tuning the animation scale.
-Keep reading, and you’ll find out what the animation scale is, how to play with it, and what benefits does it bring.
+Keep reading, and you’ll find out what the animation scale is, how to play with it, and what benefits it brings.

 What is the animation scale in Android?

 There are three types of animation scales in your system: The Window animation scale, Transition animation scale, and Animator duration scale.
-All three of these scales control the animations that appear when you scroll through a page, open a window, or transition between different screens.
-You can guess from the names which option is for what.
+All three of these scales control the animations that appear when you scroll through a page, open an app, or transition between different screens.
+You can guess from the names which option does what.

 Animations take up resources.
-So, the bigger the value, the more work on your CPU.
+So, the bigger the value, the more work on your CPU and GPU.
 Obviously, if you want crisp, fast, and responsive animations, you’re going to beef up the animation scale.
 The visual experience will be better, but it will come with “a cost”.
 You’ll be sacrificing the performance.

-Since we’re looking to speed up your phone, you’ll probably want to downscale the animations or even disable them completely.
-Sure, scrolling and transitioning between screens will feel dull, but it will also appear to be faster.
+Since today’s focus is to speed up your phone, you’ll probably want to downscale the animations or even disable them completely.
+Sure, scrolling and transitioning between screens will feel dull, but it will also appear quicker.
+Not to mention that this fixes UIs with questionable optimization, especially on budget devices.

 How to disable (change) the animation scale in Android